bhawna1603/uni-API/README.md

 # This University API Web Application is a platform designed to provide users with a diverse range university
-# search list of University in World by Country
+# search list of University in World by Country.

 # Technologies used :
 1. HTML